AndroidPillars/Flutter/CHAPTER-1.md

 - If we wanna to remove an widget -> Select widgets -> Yellow bulb icon will show at left side -> where you are having the option to remove widget.
 - We can check the warnings through clicking Dart Analysis at Bottom menu.
+- For Creating new project in Visual Studio Code -> Command palette -> Flutter: New Project

 # 1.7.Documentation References